Toddler In Critical Condition After Being Taken To The Hospital With Gunshot Wound

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – A toddler is in critical condition at UPMC Children’s Hospital after they were taken to the hospital with a gunshot wound.READ MORE: Son Of Carnegie Mellon University President, Thomas Jahanian, Dies After Being Pulled From Monongahela River
+PITTSBURGH (KDKA) – A toddler is in critical condition at UPMC Children’s Hospital after they were taken to the hospital with a gunshot wound.READ MORE: Three People Killed In Small Plane Crash In Fayetteville, W. Va.

 The toddler was then taken to UPMC Children’s Hospital in critical condition.

-Pittsburgh Police Violent Crime Unit detectives are investigating to learn where the toddler had been shot.MORE NEWS: 'Nothing Beats It:' After A Year Of Going Virtual, The Great Race Returns To The Streets Of Pittsburgh
+Pittsburgh Police Violent Crime Unit detectives are investigating to learn where the toddler had been shot.MORE NEWS: Search For Kodiak, The National Aviary's Missing Steller's Sea Eagle Enters Third Day